pingidentity/terraform-docs/docs/best-practices/index.md

 ### Use maps with static keys when using `for_each` on resources

 When writing Terraform HCL, there are considerations around the use of `for_each` when iterating over objects/maps to manage resources.
 Using a variable key may result in accidental or unnecessary destruction/re-creation of resources as the data to iterate over changes.
-Ping recommends using static keys and maps of objects when using `for_each` rather than lists of objects to control resource creation.
+Ping recommends using static keys and maps of objects when using `for_each` rather than a list or array of objects to control resource creation.

 When Terraform creates and stores resources in state, iterated resources must be stored with a defined "key" value, that uniquely identifies the resource against others.